provenancetech/pti-docs/guide/v1/kyc.md

 KYCs are configurable with these two elements:

 * **Tier**: A KYC tier is a numerical value associated to a set of user information
-* **Scenario**: A scenario is defined by a name an array of price brackets that map to a KYC tier
+* **Operation**: An operation is defined by a name an array of price brackets that map to a KYC tier

-This implies that for a given amount and scenario, the required user information is determined via the mapped tier.
-The following tables illustrate the default configuration for tiers and an example for scenario mappings.
+This implies that for a given amount and operation, the required user information is determined via the mapped tier.
+The following tables illustrate the default configuration for tiers and an example for operation mappings.
 These can be configured by PTI to suit your specific needs

 ## Default Tier Configuration